How to Get Rid of Squash Bugs

+After the borers come, then come the squash bugs to destroy whatever is left.
 They are stinky little bugs.
 When I was a kid we always called them stink bugs.
 They make a yucky smell when you squish them.
 I have heard hand picking in the best way to decrease the population.
 Last year after we picked thousands of them, we went out and saw thousands more.
 Squash bugs are relentless.

-Hand pick squash bugs.
+Hand pick squash bugs-Duct tape helps!

 The best way to hand pick them is wrap your hands in duct tape with the sticky side out and just press it onto the adults, nymphs or eggs and they stick right to it.
 You can do it until your tape is full and then make another “sticky glove” and start again.

 Another method for hand picking is pick and smash, this is a little much for me.
 You can also hand pick them and throw them in a bucket of soapy water and they will die immediately.

 Many people have said if you rotate your crops, they will go away.
 I rotate every year, but in the case of the squash bug, I really think you would have to rotate to China to outrun the suckers.